About us

 -

-A carefully thought-out, personalised befriending match with someone living in a homeless service.
+A carefully considered, personalised befriending match with someone living in a homeless service.

 -

-Commit to a minimum of 90 minutes in-person volunteering per week in the borough of Westminster.
+Commit to at least 90 minutes of in-person volunteering each week, within the borough of Westminster.

 -

-Commit to a minimum of 3 months volunteering.
+Commit to a minimum of 3 months of volunteering.

 -

-Understand that we take time and care with our recruitment to ensure the best possible experience for both our volunteers and the people we support.
+Appreciate that we take care and time with our recruitment, ensuring thoughtful and appropriate matches for everyone involved, giving both our volunteers and the people we support the best possible experience.